-The prepuce (preputial foreskin) is one of the most sensitive places in the penis6.
-Removal of sensory receptors in the prepuce during circumcision may also have a positive effect on PE by decreasing sensitivity20.
-The normal length of the prepuce is 6.4 cm21.
-Gallo reported a longer prepuce and increased post-circumcision ejaculation time in patients with patients with lifelong PE20.
-In these patients, Gallo author almost completely excised the prepuce in a circumcision procedure19.
+The prepuce (preputial foreskin) is one of the most sensitive places in the penis.
+Removal of sensory receptors in the prepuce during circumcision may have a positive effect on PE by decreasing sensitivity.
+The normal length of the prepuce is 6.4 cm.
+A study by Gallo reported a longer prepuce and increased post-circumcision ejaculation time in patients with patients with lifelong PE.
 Although our study group did not include uncircumcised patients, we found ejaculation time to be shorter in the group that had redundant mucosa following circumcision.
-This can be explained by the length of mucosa increasing stimulation, and thus triggering PE.
+This can be explained by the length of mucosa increasing stimulation and, thus, triggering PE.

-Gallo et al. reported that lifelong PE was associated with a short frenulum and patient complaints improved after frenulectomy22.
-The authors defined a short frenulum as a ventral curvature of 20° in the glans, which restricts the movement of the prepuce in retraction.
-In another study, Hosseini et al. found a significant relationship between reduced IELT and presence of frenular web (residual frenulum tissue after circumcision)23.
-A short frenulum22 and frenular web23 are concepts contributed by the respective authors in the literature, and due to the limited research in this area, we chose to use ventral length of mucosal cuff in the current study as a more objective discussion point.
+Gallo et al reported that lifelong PE was associated with a short frenulum and patient complaints improved after frenulectomy.22 The authors defined a short frenulum as a ventral curvature of 20° in the glans, which restricts the movement of the prepuce in retraction.
+In another study, Hosseini et al found a significant relationship between reduced IELT and presence of frenular web (residual frenulum tissue after circumcision).23 Due to the limited research in this area, we chose to use ventral length of mucosal cuff in the current study as a more objective discussion point.
 We determined that the ventral aspect of the penile mucosa was statistically significantly longer in patients with PE.
 We consider that this may be associated with the frenulum.

-In a study that examined the relationship between PE and post-circumcisional mucosal cuff in 42 with PE and 42 without PE, it was found that the mucosal cuff length measured from the dorsal aspect was not a risk factor for PE 8 .
-In another study, Yuruk et al. compared the dorsal length of mucosal cuff between 49 patients with PE and 50 patients without PE and reported it to be longer in the former group, albeit with no statistical significance 9 .
-Similarly, Bodakcı et al. and Telli et al. did not find a statistically significant relationship between the dorsal measurement of mucosal cuff length 24,25 .
-In contrast to our findings, the authors found a shorter mucosal cuff length in patients that had been circumcised by a surgeon 24,25 .
-In the current study, the dorsal and ventral lengths of mucosal cuff were found to be significantly shorter in patients with PE than in the non-PE group (p < 0.001).
-The significant results of our study which opposed with the previous non-significant findings reported in the literature may be due to various reasons.
-Firstly, in two studies with a similar design 8,9 , the number of patients was lower (42 and 49, respectively) compared to our study group (106).
-Although
+In a study that examined the relationship between PE and post-circumcisional mucosal cuff in 42 patients with PE and 42 without PE, it was found that the mucosal cuff length measured from the dorsal aspect was not a risk factor for PE.8 In another study, Yuruk et al compared the dorsal length of mucosal cuff between 49 patients with PE and 50 patients without PE and reported it to be longer in the former group, albeit with no statistical significance.9 Similarly, Bodakcı et al and Telli et al did not find a statistically significant relationship between the dorsal measurement of mucosal cuff length.^{24,25} In contrast to our findings, the authors found a shorter mucosal cuff length in patients that had been circumcised by a surgeon.^{24,25} In the current study, the dorsal and ventral lengths of mucosal cuff were found to be significantly shorter in patients with PE than in the non-PE group (p<0.001).
+The significant results of our study, which opposed the previous non-significant findings reported in the literature, may be due to various reasons.
+Firstly, in two studies with a similar design, 8,9 the number of patients was lower (42 and 49, respectively) compared to our study group (106).
+Although Bodakcı et al investigated the relationship between

-Bodakcı et al. investigated the relationship between IELT and mucosal cuff length in a similar number of patients, they did not mention how many people were diagnosed with PE24.
-Secondly, previous researchers measured the mucosal cuff length only on the dorsal aspect, whereas we also performed a ventral measurement.
-Although the authors did not include the measurement of mucosal cuff length in their respective studies, increased post-circumcisional ejaculation time reported by Gallo in patients with a lifelong PE complaint20 and longer IELT reported by Senkul et al. after adult circumcision7 support the results of our study.
+IELT and mucosal cuff length in a similar number of patients, they did not mention how many people were diagnosed with PE.24 Secondly, previous researchers measured the mucosal cuff length only on the dorsal aspect, whereas we also performed a ventral measurement.
+Although the authors did not include the measurement of mucosal cuff length in their respective studies, increased post-circumcisional ejaculation time reported by Gallo in patients with a lifelong PE20 and longer IELT reported by Senkul et al after adult circumcision7 support the results of our study.

-The phallic period refers to the time between 3-6 years of age, in which the child's sexual identity develops.
-In a study examining the effect of circumcision performed during this period on sexual functions, the results were not significant26.
-Similarly, we found that undergoing circumcision during the phallic period was not associated with PE.
+The phallic period refers to the time from 3-6 years of age, in which a child's sexual identity develops.
+In a study examining the effect of circumcision performed during this period on sexual functions, the results were not significant.26 Similarly, we found that undergoing circumcision during the phallic period was not associated with PE.